josh-peters-99/kratos/documentation/TIME_LOG.md

 ## Week 4:
 - **2025-01-21**: 3 hours - Decided to use MongoDB for the database.
 Worked on setting up the schemas for my project.
+- **2025-1-23**: 3 hours - Continued to edit schemas and create API routes.

 ## Week 5:
 - **2025-01-27**: 2 hours 30 minutes - Worked on setting up CodePipeline for automatic deployment to beta and production environments.